Head out and explore the Canadian Rockies by foot. We are spoiled by the range of hiking options in Fernie.

 The most epic of hikes in Fernie and definitely one for your 'to-do' list.
 The gargantuan Bisaro Cave is just one of the amazing landmarks you'll see along the 21km Heiko's Trail.
 You'll also be passing waterfalls, cliff walls, big mountain passes, canyons, mountain meadows, wildlife and more.
 Plan a long full day.

 Enjoy lush forests and winding trails around the perimeter of the campground in Mt Fernie Provincial Park.
-Great for a morning or afternoon nature hike or extend into the multi-use trails beyond such as Ben Emmett and Happy Gilmar, just keey an ear out for mountain bikers and share the trails.
+Great for a morning or afternoon nature hike or extend into the multi-use trails beyond such as Ben Emmett and Happy Gilmar, just keep an ear out for mountain bikers and share the trails.

 It's hard to ignore the iconic trapezoid face of Mt.
 Fernie from town.
 This popular half day hike switchbacks through dense forest, you'll cross chutes shaped by winter avalanches, and finish with a rocky scramble to the ridge top.